supersu097/Mydailytools/README.md

 # Mydailytools
-A se&emsp;    &emsp;ries of tools to make my daily workflow more smooth...
+A series of tools to make my daily workflow more smooth...

 ## Overview and Intro
-- `converter.py` ----- convert a given string with a constant pattern to a list
+- `converter.py` &emsp;&emsp;&emsp;&emsp; convert a given string with a constant pattern to a list
 ```
 $ ./converter.py  xxx-xxx-\[1-3\]
 xxx-xxx-1